sap-tutorials/Tutorials/tutorials/btp-app-hana-cloud-setup/btp-app-hana-cloud-setup.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Add SAP HANA client and configuration to your project)]
-1. Add SAP HANA support to your project by running:
+1. Add SAP HANA support to your project by running.

     ```Shell/Bash
     cds add hana